 The study was published in the journal Psychological Science.

-You can find David DiSalvo on Twitter @neuronarrative and at Forbes.
+You can find David DiSalvo on Twitter @neuronarrative, at Forbes, and at Psychology Today.
 His latest book is Brain Changer: How Harnessing Your Brain’s Power To Adapt Can Change Your Life.